- Why Do I Need To Equalize?

 Even if you do manage to equalize your ears during the descent, you may have trouble on the way back up as the expanding air can get trapped causing a reverse block.

-Can you dive with an ear injury or barotrauma?
+Can you go scuba diving with ear problems or barotrauma?

-OK, so you messed up on your first dive of your trip.
+OK, so you messed up on the first dive of your trip.
 You ignored the pain in your ears and now you’ve got middle ear barotrauma.
-Your ears feel ‘full’ and you can’t hear that well.
+Your ears feel stuffy and you can’t hear that well.

 Do Freedivers Equalize?